 Deleting objects

-To delete your existing data you need to use again the local name (id).
+To delete your existing data, you need to use the local name (id) again.

-For example: We have an event that has an organizer.
+We have an event that has an organizer.
 Deleting the event would be considered safe.
-However, deleting the organizer would be unsafe since the Event would now link to an entity which no longer would exists.
+However, deleting the organizer would be unsafe since the Event would now link to an entity that no longer exists.

 Example call with internal identifier